 A prospective buyer is less likely to go inside if your house doesn't look good from the street (and online).
-So just as you clean and fix up the inside of your house, it's important to go over the exterior and make any changes that will spruce up its appearance.
-Here are some helpful tips to remember:
+So just as you clean and fix up the inside of your house, it's important to go over the exterior.
+Make any changes that will spruce up its appearance, here are helpful questions to ask yourself:

-- Does it need a new coat of paint because the current one is damaged or faded, or is it because the current color is an acquired taste that would turn off potential buyers?
+- Should it be painted because the current one is damaged or faded?
+Is the current color is an acquired taste that would turn off potential buyers?

-- If it's a condo, there isn't much you can do about the structure, but do you like the front door and, if there is one, the balcony
+- If it's a condo, there isn't much you can do about the structure.
+But do you like the front door and balcony, if there is one.

 - How soundly functioning are the windows and doors?